eng-mostafa-sayed/Shopping-Cart/readme.md

 - [SASS] - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - [GULP] -JavaScript to automate slow, repetitive workflows and compose them into efficient build pipelines.
 - [Node.js] - is an open-source, cross-platform JavaScript runtime environment for backend.
-- [Express.js] - a node js web application framework.
+- [Express.js] - a node js web application framework. -[react-reveal] - is an animation framework for React.

 ### Features